Spikeysanju/MotionToast/README.md

 ## About

-An Beautiful Multipurpose Motion Toast Library in Android using Kotlin.
+A Beautiful Multipurpose Motion Toast Library in Android using Kotlin.

 ## Dependency Project Level